From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors

 \section{Methodology}

 In this section, we first formulate the problem of task-oriented, language-guided robot control (Sec.~\ref{subsec:problem}).
-We then introduce the overall architecture of FALCON (Sec.~\ref{subsec:method_A}), and detail its two key components: the Embodied Spatial Model (ESM) for 3D geometric representation (Sec.~\ref{subsec:method_B}), and the Spatial-Enhanced Action Head for multimodal fusion and action generation (Sec.~\ref{subsec:method_C}).
+We then introduce the overall architecture (Sec.~\ref{subsec:method_A}), training objective (Sec.~\ref{subsec:method_training}) of FALCON, and detail its two key components: the Embodied Spatial Model (ESM) for 3D geometric representation (Sec.~\ref{subsec:method_B}), and the Spatial-Enhanced Action Head for multimodal fusion and action generation (Sec.~\ref{subsec:method_C}).